dhavalpvaghela96-coder/supply-chain-portfolio/project-1-fabricated-metal/README.md

 ## Key Finding

-New orders in Canadian fabricated metal manufacturing surged 23% in a single year after COVID.
-By 2022, unfilled orders had climbed $1 billion above pre-COVID levels and stayed there through 2023.
-This was not just individual companies making poor decisions.
-The entire supply chain was collectively overwhelmed.
-A production planner still using pre-2020 replenishment logic would be systematically under-ordering materials without realising it.
+After COVID, new orders in Canadian fabricated metal manufacturing jumped 23% in one year.
+By 2022, unfilled orders were $1 billion above pre-COVID levels and stayed there through 2023.
+This was not a company problem, the entire supply chain was overwhelmed.
+Any production planner still using pre-2020 numbers would be under-ordering materials without even knowing it.

 ---